|

 I found raspberry leaf tea marketed online as “a woman’s best friend”.
 If that’s really true (which I think it is) then why don’t more women know about this supposed miracle tea!?
 It’s the only period tea that the sole benefit is described as helping women have better periods.

 I had no idea this tea even existed before researching and stumbling upon this review on TheKitchn.
-If all the other tea options fail, I don’t think this one will (but again you have to find something that works for you).
+So if all the other tea options fail, I don’t think this one will (but again you have to find something that works for you).

-It’s also a period cramp tea.
-Like chamomile tea, it is a muscle relaxer that can reduce uterine contractions.
+It can also help relieve period cramp pain.
+Similar to chamomile tea, raspberry leaf tea is a muscle relaxer that can reduce uterine contractions.
 You’ll want to drink this period cramp tea before and 2-3 times a day during your period to lessen or reduce cramps.

 Unlike hibiscus tea, raspberry leaf tea isn’t dangerous for women trying to get pregnant either.
 In fact, it’s the opposite.
 It’s actually good to drink during your first trimester to deal with morning sickness.
 But even beyond that it can prevent miscarriages, and make labour shorter and easier!